-The Revolution of 1905 appeared to gain considerable popular support, but the Tsarist government were determined to crack down and Trotsky along with other leaders were arrested and he was exiled again to Siberia.
+The Revolution of 1905 appeared to gain considerable popular support, but the Tsarist government were determined to crack down, and Trotsky along with other leaders was arrested and he was exiled again to Siberia.

 On route to Siberia, Trotsky escaped for a second time and fled to Vienna, where he worked on the paper ‘Pravda’.
 He also wrote anonymous pieces for Russian papers.

 At the outbreak of the First World War, Trotsky opposed the war, causing a break with some Bolsheviks and European social democrats.
 Trotsky, more than many other Marxists, believed in International Socialism and saw the struggle in terms of class.
 Trotsky saw nationalism as a distraction from the real struggle between the proletariat and the capitalist class.

 Trotsky’s belief during this time of war can be summed up in his slogan: